 Who was Ann Walker?

 Image Above: Left- Ann Walker as portrayed by Sophie Rundle in the BBC/HBO television drama 'Gentleman Jack'.
-Right - a portrait though to be of Ann Walker (although this is the subject of debate).
+To date there sadly is no known likeness of the actual Ann Walker.

 Ann Walker was born on 20th May 1803 into a wealthy family - the Walkers owned a worsted mill and the grand mansion of Crow Nest.
 Ann’s parents, John Walker and his wife Mary Edwards, lived at Cliffe Hill in the village of Lightcliffe, where Ann was baptised and worshipped at St. Matthew’s Church.